titola/neuropa/README.md

 hand, I can record the pulses repeated with frequency of about 78250 Hz.
 Sometimes I have recorded pulses with frequency 31300 Hz instead of 78250 Hz.
-The ratio 5/2 between these frequencies is described in the section "Electric meters ACEA-ARETI with oscillator at 939 MHz".
+The ratio 5/2 between these frequencies is described in the section "Oscillator at 939 MHz".

 Also the signal with central frequency 230.4 MHz is modulated by pulses of 78 kHz:

 ![](media/230_4mhz.jpg)

-There are harmonics of 230.4 MHz and the sixteenth is 3.686 GHz, used by the technologies for mobile communications 5G.
+There are harmonics of 230.4 MHz and the sixteenth (four octaves up) is 3.686 GHz, used by the technologies for mobile communications 5G.
 Therefore the frequencies around 3.7 GHz allow the control of 16 bands with central frequencies multiple of 230.4 MHz.

 ```
 cos(x)^32 = (cos(32 x) + 32 cos(30 x) + 496 cos(28 x) + 4960 cos(26 x) +